liuguanyu/ltz-zhixuan/readme.md

 It is only a convenient tool, and I can't maintain it all the time.
 Perhaps you can edit it as you like .

-you mustnot use it to do bad things, If you do want to convenient the principle, It has nothing to do with me.
+you mustnot use it to do bad things, If you want to violate the principle indeed.
+It has nothing to do with me.